-- It is important to ensure proper fit while working at the computer or studying.
-The back should not be bent, the head should be straight, reading in bed and in moving vehicles is prohibited.
+- It is important to ensure a proper fit while working at the computer or studying.
+The back should not be bent, the head should be straight, and reading in bed and in moving vehicles is prohibited.

 - Regular eye exercises and good nutrition are equally important. it is important to balance your diet.
 It is necessary to include in the diet foods with a high concentration of calcium and protein (cottage cheese, dried apricots, prunes, red meat).

 - Regular check-ups with an ophthalmologist should become a habit, especially if the person is at risk of developing myopia.
 Clinical examination in a local polyclinic is an excellent way to prevent many diseases, including myopia.